 The Gulf Coast region is home to more than 22 million people and 15,000 species over five southern states: Texas, Louisiana, Mississippi, Alabama, and Florida.
 Animal, plant, and microbial populations depend on the Gulf's unique processes to survive.
-Overall, the Gulf Coast ecosystem includes multiple interconnected ecosystems spanning 600,000 square miles of shoreline of the Gulf of Mexico.5 These ecosystems provide services that encompass aesthetic, economic, and environmental values for their residents.
-For instance, barrier islands and wetland complexes provide defense for coastal communities against hurricanes and coastal storms.
-They are habitat for a number of commercially and recreationally important species of fish, invertebrates, mammals, and birds, including many threatened and endangered species.
+Overall, the Gulf Coast environment includes multiple interconnected ecosystems spanning 600,000 square miles of shoreline of the Gulf of Mexico.4 These ecosystems provide services that encompass aesthetic, economic, and environmental values for their residents.
+For instance, barrier islands and wetland complexes may provide some coastal storm damage protection benefits for coastal communities.
+They provide habitat for a number of commercially and recreationally important species of fish, invertebrates, mammals, and birds, including many threatened and endangered species.
 These ecosystems also filter water, remove and trap contaminants, and store carbon, among other functions.

-4 33 U.S.C.
+3 33 U.S.C.
 2701.

 The Deepwater Horizon spill is one of several events and ongoing processes that have altered the Gulf Coast ecosystems over time.
 Prior to the spill, the ecosystems were undergoing large changes due to human development and natural processes.
-For example, large-scale sediment and habitat loss was occurring, in part, due to altered water flows from the Mississippi River; water pollution was being exacerbated by excess nutrients such as phosphorus and nitrogen; and waterways were being altered due to dredging and levee construction; among other things.6 The spill did not change many of these processes but altered perspectives on how federal and state governments approach restoration.
+For example, large-scale sediment and habitat loss was occurring, in part, due to altered water flows from the Mississippi River; water pollution was being exacerbated by excess nutrients such as phosphorus and nitrogen; and waterways were being altered due to dredging and levee construction; among other things.
+The spill did not change many of these processes but altered perspectives on how federal and state governments approach restoration.

-Pre-Spill Federal Restoration Activities in the Gulf
+Prespill Federal Restoration Activities in the Gulf

 Prior to the Deepwater Horizon oil spill, several federal agencies were involved in a number of efforts to restore and conserve ecosystems in the Gulf Coast region.
 These efforts ranged from large-scale restoration initiatives in particular ecosystems to grant programs and projects focusing on distinct restoration issues.
-For example, the Corps is involved in an initiative that aims to restore wetlands and reduce wetland loss in coastal Louisiana.
-The program, termed the Louisiana Coastal Area Program, is expected to entail approximately \$1.5 billion for the construction of coastal restoration features that involve habitat restoration and dredging, among other things.
-The Appendix to this report outlines a number of the major ongoing federal restoration efforts and initiatives in the Gulf.7 Several interagency forums coordinate federal stewardship efforts and collaborative planning for Gulf Coast projects, some in cooperation with state, nonprofit, and local entities.
+For example, the Corps is involved with the state of Louisiana in an initiative that aims to restore wetlands and reduce wetland loss in coastal Louisiana.
+The program, termed the Louisiana Coastal Area Program, is expected to entail the construction of coastal restoration features that involve habitat restoration and dredging, among other things.
+The Appendix to this report outlines the major ongoing federal restoration efforts and initiatives in the Gulf.6 Several interagency forums coordinate federal stewardship efforts and collaborative planning for Gulf Coast projects, some in cooperation with state, nonprofit, and local entities.

 Over the years, the Gulf Coast region has not been addressed comprehensively as an area for restoration.
 There has been no overarching restoration initiative addressing the region, possibly because of the size of the region and variability in its ecosystems and governing entities.
 Further, there has been no central entity or program responsible for planning or implementing restoration activities.
 Instead, responsibilities have varied by area, timing, and scope, with various combinations of federal, state, local, and nonprofit entities implementing (and in some cases directing) restoration.
-For instance, Louisiana and Mississippi have ongoing comprehensive restoration plans focused on Corps projects in specific ecosystems within the states.
+For instance, Louisiana, Mississippi, and Texas have major ongoing Corps restoration plans focused on specific projects and ecosystems.
 These are federal/state partnerships and differ in terms of how far projects have progressed.
-There are no
+There are no comparable coastal initiatives in Alabama or in the northern part of Florida.
+In these areas, states, along with other

-5 These areas are affected by activities in the Gulf of Mexico Watershed, which extends approximately 1,000 miles upstream and drains 40% of the United States.
+4 These areas are affected by activities in the Gulf of Mexico Watershed, which extends approximately 1,000 miles upstream and drains 40% of the United States.